-- Remind staff to keep devices physically protected at all times. - Check and secure all the ways people can get into your space doors and windows. - Develop an office guest and access policy. - Use strong locks, and rotate/change them when needed. - Consider setting up a camera or other office security system. - Have and use a paper shredder. - Set up dedicated staff time to dispose of hard-copy documents that contain sensitive information. - Develop a list of local professionals, organizations, and law enforcement agencies that you can connect staff to for legal, medical, and mental health assistance in response to physical attacks or threats. - Develop an organizational travel policy. - Ensure staff know what to do in case of emergency during travel, including preparing staff for what to do if stopped at a border or checkpoint. - Ahead of any local, national, or international travel, remind staff to limit information stored on devices. - Be mindful of the additional data that is created and shared when organizing travel or events.
+- o Check and secure all the ways people can get into your space doors and windows. - Develop an office guest and access policy. - o Use strong locks, and rotate/change them when needed. - Consider setting up a camera or other office security system. - Have and use a paper shredder. - Set up dedicated staff time to dispose of hard-copy documents that contain sensitive information. - Develop a list of local professionals, organisations, and law enforcement agencies that you can connect staff to for legal, medical, and mental health assistance in response to physical attacks or threats. - Develop an organizational travel policy. - Ensure staff know what to do in case of emergency during travel, including preparing staff for what to do if stopped at a border or checkpoint. - Ahead of any local, national, or international travel, remind staff to limit information stored on devices. - Be mindful of the additional data that is created and shared when organizing travel or events.